-21 Top-Rated Small Towns in California
+25 Top-Rated Small Towns in California

 We may earn a commission from affiliate links ()

-Find the best places to escape the crowds with our list of the best small towns in California.
+With no two communities exactly alike, find the best places to escape the crowds with our list of the best small towns in California.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Carmel-by-the-Sea is a romantic, seaside destination on a stunning section of the Central California coast.
 Art galleries, boutique shops, and fairy-tale cottages dot this charming one-square-mile village on the Monterey Peninsula.
 But it's places like Carmel Beach, with wind-molded cypress trees, that are the true treasure of this small community.